bluegreen-labs/phenocamr/README.md

 # phenocamr

-The package facilitates the retrieval and processing of PhenoCam time series.
-Post-processing of PhenoCam data includes outlier removal and the generation of data products such as phenological transition dates.
+Facilitates the retrieval and post-processing of PhenoCam time series.
+The post-processing of PhenoCam data includes outlier removal and the generation of data products such as phenological transition dates.
 If requested complementary [Daymet climate data](https://daymet.ornl.gov/) will be downloaded and merged with the PhenoCam data for modelling purposes.
 For a detailed overview of the function assumptions we refer publications by Hufkens et al. (2018) and Richardson et al. (2018).
 Please cite the Hufkens et al. (2018) reference when using the package.
 A worked example is included below and in the package vignettes.

 ## Installation